saphire-lang/saphire-lang/README.md

 *its saphire with one p lol!*
-saphire is a lang made with [crystal-lang](https://crystal-lang.org) and [Athena Framework](https://athenaframework.org/) made for you build your own sites
+saphire is a lang made with [crystal-lang](https://crystal-lang.org) and [Athena Framework](https://athenaframework.org/) made for you build your own sites *You must have install crystal-lang to run saphire*

 *Im mading his prefix and only have Saf.fetch and Saf.compress*